 The UK AQS hourly mean objective for NO2 is 200 μg m-3, with no more than 18 exceedances allowed each year.
 (Where data capture is below 90%, the 99.8th percentile of hourly means must be within 200 μg m-3).
-Stansted 3 and Stansted 4 met this objective, with no hourly means recorded above the objective.
+Stansted 3 met this objective, with no hourly means recorded above the objective.
+Stansted 4 recorded six hourly means above the objective, all on January 3rd, when a generator next to the site was turned on.

 The annual mean AQS objective for NO2 is 40 μg m-3.
-This was also met at Stansted 3, Stansted 4, and at all five of the diffusion tube monitoring sites.
+This was met at Stansted 3, Stansted 4, and at all five of the diffusion tube monitoring sites.

 PM10 may exceed the 24-hour mean limit of 50 μg m-3 no more than 35 times per year to meet the AQS objective.
-The annual mean AQS for PM10 is 40 μg m-3.
-These objectives were met at Stansted 3, with only five instances of concentrations exceeding the 24-hour mean value.
+The annual mean AQS for PM{10 is} 40 μg m-3.
+These objectives were met at Stansted 3, with only four instances of concentrations exceeding the 24-hour mean value.

 Wind speed and direction data provided by Stansted Airport Ltd were used to produce bivariate plots showing hourly mean pollutant concentrations against the corresponding weather conditions.
 The bivariate plots for NO and NO2 for Stansted 3 show elevated concentrations when wind speeds are low, prevailing from the west, indicating sources are close possibly being attributed to airport activity and the A120 road.
-The bivariate plot for PM10 at Stansted 3 showed a source to the east of the site, possibly arising from agricultural activities as well as an elevated source from the west when wind speeds are moderate, indicating a potential source from the M11 motorway.
+The initial bivariate plot for PM10 at Stansted 3 showed a source to the south-east of the site, possibly arising from agricultural activities, however when discounting this PM episode the bivariate plot shows an elevated source from the west when wind speeds are moderate, indicating a potential source from the M11 motorway.
 The bivariate plots for NO and NO2 at Stansted 4 generally show elevated concentrations when wind speeds are calm to moderate and prevailing from the south and south east, indicating sources being attributed to airport activity and the A120 road.

-Several episodes of high concentrations for NOx and PM10 occurred during 2014.
-At Stansted 3, particularly high concentrations of NOx and PM10 were recorded in March (13th, 14th, 29th) and April (2nd,3rd).
-Local emissions, combined with trans-boundary atmospheric transport of dust from the Sahara and emissions from continental Europe, in conjunction with anti-cyclonic weather conditions are the origin of this high concentration episodes.
+Several episodes of high concentrations for NO_x and PM10 occurred during 2015.
+At Stansted 3. particularly high concentrations of NO_x and PM10 were recorded on the 17th March, 8th and 9th of October, and 27th and 28th December.
+Local emissions, combined with trans-boundary atmospheric transport of dust from the Sahara and calm atmospheric conditions are the origin of these high concentration episodes.

 Average NO2 concentrations are broadly similar to those from comparable urban background monitoring sites and have remained lower than those for London Heathrow Airport.
-PM10 levels at Stansted 3 have declined from a peak in 2006 and are also lower than those recorded at London Heathrow Airport.
+PM10 levels at Stansted 3 have declined from a peak in 2006, although slightly increased from 2014.